Table of Contents Show

 On the closing day, each party involved will be present.
-This includes the sellers, buyers, their attorneys, a representative from the title company and your mortgage lender.
+This includes the sellers, buyers, their attorneys, a representative from the title company, and your mortgage lender.
 As the buyer, you’ll need to bring the remaining funds required to close the deal.
 You’ll then be asked to sign the legal documents.
-These fall into two categories; between you and the lender regarding the terms and conditions of your mortgage and those between you and the seller who transfers ownership of the home to you.
+These documents fall into two categories between you and the mortgage lender.
+Included are the terms and conditions of your mortgage.
+Also, between you and the seller who transfers ownership of the home to you.